psxom3/Multi-Modal-AI-Travel-Assistant/README.md

 # Multi-Modal-AI-Travel-Assistant
 AI-powered travel assistant that speaks, translates, draws, and books flights

-I built a multilingual, voice-powered travel assistant.
+I built a multilingual, voice-powered travel assistant using
+#LLMs
+#Frontier Models- OpenAI, Gemini

 (Yes, it speaks, translates, draws... and even books your flights.)